dgx80/csharp-app-lib/README.md

 # csharp-app-lib
 * to start an application with the data serialization as most quickly as possible

-* For the moment it is working at 90%
+* For the moment it is working

+## Specific Project PROPERTIES class
+    //do the same thing for the project data propertie that you want to save using AppLib.Data;

+    namespace Met.Data.File
+    {
+        public class MetaliaProject : Project
+        {
+            private string m_specificValue = "";

+            //pull every propertie that you need here
+            #region PROPERTIES

+            public string SPECIFIC_VALUE
+            {
+                get
+                {
+                    return m_specificValue;
+                }
+                set
+                {
+                    m_specificValue = value;
+                }
+            }
+            #endregion
+        }
+    }
-## Specific Application Settings PROPERTIES class
+## (optional) Specific Application Settings PROPERTIES class
     using AppLib.Data;

     namespace Met.Data.File